 Budget and eligible costs

-What is the difference between “Dedicated time for the project” and “Salaries”?
+What is the difference between “Activity level in the project” and “Salaries”?

-Answer: The table “Dedicated time for the project” indicates how much the respective participants will work in the project.
+Answer: The table “Activity level in the project” indicates how much the respective participants will work in the project.
 This is often the same scope for which you are also seeking salary funding, but sometimes people work more in a project than they are paid for.
-If a participant is to be paid to the same extent as their level of activity, the same percentage is entered under “Dedicated time for the project” and “Percentage of salary”.
+If a participant is to be paid to the same extent as their level of activity, the same percentage is entered under “Activity level” and “Percentage of salary”.

 Why is it no longer possible to apply for funding to publish findings with open access?

-May I include companies in my research that bill for their expenses in the project?
+May I include companies in my research that invoice for their expenses in the project?

 Answer: Forte does not have a rule prohibiting the use of companies in a project, but it is important to ensure that the research carried out in the project does not have commercial ties that affect its objectivity, independence or transparency.
 Read more about our grant terms here: General terms and conditions